InnovativeSumit/LOGIN-FORM-HTML-CSS-JS/README.md

 ## 📸 Screenshots

-Here's a preview of the sidebar:
+Here's a preview of the login page:

 <table>
   <tr>